-As a food additive, potassium carbonate is utilized in small quantities compared to its applications as a livestock feed supplement or in other industrial processes)[2023 TR 640 - 643].
+As a food additive, potassium carbonate is utilized in small quantities compared to its applications as a livestock feed supplement or in other industrial processes) [2023 TR 640 - 643].
 Negative effects on biodiversity or the general environment have not been reported in relation to the use of potassium carbonate as a food additive.

 Potassium carbonate has a vast number of uses in organic production.
 There were only a handful of public comments from the Spring 2023 meeting; nearly all were supportive of relisting the material as it is currently listed.
-One commentor requested that of each of the many uses be reviewed independently for essentiality, while another suggested potassium carbonate be used only when sodium carbonate is not appropriate or to reduce sodium content in a product.
-The Board received no responses when asked if there were alternative products to displace the need for potassium carbonate.
+One commenter requested that each unique use be reviewed independently for essentiality, while another suggested potassium carbonate be used only when sodium carbonate is not appropriate or to reduce sodium content in a product.
+The Board received no responses when it asked if there were alternative products to displace the need for potassium carbonate.